- Why Southern Title?

 - Regulatory Compliance

-The Consumer Financial Protection Bureau (CFPB) is a government agency that was formed as a result of the Dodd-Frank Wall Street Financial Reform Act of 2010.
+The Bureau of Consumer Financial Protection (BCFP) is a government agency that was formed as a result of the Dodd-Frank Wall Street Financial Reform Act of 2010.
 Its mission is to help consumer finance markets work by making rules more effective, by consistently and fairly enforcing consumer financial protection laws, and by empowering consumers to take more control over their economic lives.
 One of its directives was to develop the Know Before You Owe Mortgage Rule (also called the TILA-RESPA Integrated Mortgage Disclosure Rule), which combines the federal Truth in Lending Act and Real Estate Settlement Procedures Act disclosures that are used in home purchases using federally backed mortgage loans.

 The new regulations change the processes most buyers and sellers have grown accustomed to when buying, selling, and refinancing real estate for more than 30 years.
 They also increased regulations geared toward lenders and settlement service providers, including title companies, who gather information from buyers and sellers, conduct title searches, prepare documents, conduct real estate closings and issue title insurance policies.
 Since the passage of Dodd-Frank, Southern Title has worked diligently to understand the law, develop policies and procedures to ensure compliance with the new regulations, and educate our customers about how the changes will impact them.